Transforming construction through technology – every process and every product.

 Create a suite of construction management tools, enabling people in the field to collaborate and manage every aspect of a construction project.

-Prototype, design, and develop this suite of web and mobile construction management tools within the agreed-upon timeline.
+Prototype, design, and develop this suite of web and mobile application construction management tools within the agreed-upon timeline.

 Katerra is a technology-driven prefab construction company backed by the $100B Softbank Vision Fund.
 To facilitate faster construction timelines with less waste Katerra plans, designs fabricates and assembles most building components at offsite manufacturing facilities and trucks the components to construction sites for installation.
 Today, most construction companies invest less than 1% of their annual revenue into software and technology.
 Katerra hopes to disrupt and transform the construction industry by investing a large portion of profits into technology that improves processes and reduces the cost of building new homes and buildings.